healthcare-and-life-sciences/epic-patient-search/README.md

 3. Data Model elements that are part of the HINS (Vlocity) Managed package or Health Cloud with OmniStudio are all available.
 4. The Accelerator uses the Lightning Design System standards and look.
 Customers may want to apply their own branding which can be achieved.
 5. A customer has an administrator/developer who is familiar with IDX and OmniStudio.
+6. A customer is live with Epic EHR and has their FHIR R4 server active.

 * * *